shtojo/arcade/README.md

 You can run your own code at game-start and game-end by creating these two files:
 /opt/retropie/configs/all/runcommand-onstart.sh
 /opt/retropie/configs/all/runcommand-onend.sh
 These receive the game information as arguments.
-I created a script that looks for a simple text file with each game name and the LEDs to light for that game.
-To add a game is as easy as adding a line to that text file.
+The onstart script looks for a simple text file '/home/pi/led/config' that contains game emulator, game name and button LEDs to light up.
+See the scripts and the simple text configuration file in this repo.
+The format is:
+<emulator name> <rom name without extension> <leds to light>
+example:   arcade 1943 AB
+The <led> options are: [ABXYLR] or 0 arcade name and leds are case in-sensitive, file name is case sensitive

 ## How do I get the LED “breathe” sequence to run while the machine is loading?